Postgraduate study in Health Promotion

 What can you study in Health Promotion?

-Health Promotion is a pathway available for those taking a Postgraduate Diploma in Health Sciences or a Master of Health Practice.
+Health Promotion is a specialisation available for those taking a Postgraduate Diploma in Health Sciences or a Master of Health Practice.

 The areas of study include: